espruino/EspruinoDocs/devices/EspruinoBoard.md

 Tutorials
 --------

-Links to tutorials that you can do using **only** the Espruino board:
+Links to tutorials that you can do using **just** the Espruino board:

 * APPEND_USES: Only Espruino Board